zhd52/AOUSDOHtools/paper.md

 ## **Scoring Social Determinants of Health (SDOH) Constructs**

-The `AOUSDOHtools` R Package (@AOUSDOHtools2025; [cran.r-project.org/package=AOUSDOHtools](https://cran.r-project.org/package=AOUSDOHtools)) was developed to address this gap in available tools by implementing literature-informed scoring logic for 14 well-defined SDOH constructs (***Figure 1***). `AOUSDOHtools` builds upon a user guide developed by @Koleck2024 and includes constructs such as Neighborhood Cohesion, Social Support, and Perceived Stress, each assessed using standardized instruments.
-Please see @Koleck2024 for definitions and descriptions of the SDOH constructs and source instrument information.
-A total of 30 functions for scoring are available.
+The `AOUSDOHtools` R Package (@AOUSDOHtools2025; [cran.r-project.org/package=AOUSDOHtools](https://cran.r-project.org/package=AOUSDOHtools)) was developed to address the absence of standardized tools for processing and scoring the *All of Us* SDOH Survey.
+It operationalizes literature-informed scoring logic for 14 SDOH constructs (***Figure 1***), such as Neighborhood Cohesion, Social Support, and Perceived Stress.
+Each construct includes well-defined item groupings, reverse-coding procedures, and aggregation rules defined in the *All of Us* SDOH User Guide [@Koleck2024].
+The package includes 30 functions that automate scoring across these constructs, enabling reproducible and scalable analyses within the *All of Us* Researcher Workbench [@AllOfUsWorkbench2025].
 Six of the constructs have one scoring option.
-Eight of the constructs have multiple scoring options. `AOUSDOHtools` is intended for use exclusively within the *All of Us* Researcher Workbench [@AllOfUsWorkbench2025] (Jupyter or Rstudio), respecting privacy and data governance regulations.
+Eight of the constructs have multiple scoring options. `AOUSDOHtools` is intended for use exclusively within the *All of Us* Researcher Workbench (Jupyter or Rstudio), respecting privacy and data governance regulations.

-By automating scoring, recoding, and variable construction, `AOUSDOHtools` promotes reproducibility, reduces coding burden, and makes SDOH constructs more accessible to health equity researchers.
-It, thereby, accelerates scalable, equity-driven population health research [@Koleck2024].
+Several R packages provide general scoring or psychometric utilities, such as `psych` [@psych2025], `PROscorer` [@PROscorer2023], and `scorecard` [@scorecard2025], but these are designed for use across a wide range of datasets and do not implement the unique structure of *All of Us* data.
+In contrast, `AOUSDOHtools` incorporates the *All of Us* variable naming conventions, metadata alignment, and privacy-preserving workflows required by the controlled Workbench environment.

-While other R packages offer general scoring utilities, `AOUSDOHtools` uniquely integrates the *All of Us* variable naming conventions, metadata harmonization, and privacy-preserving workflows.
+This package builds directly upon the *All of Us* SDOH User Guide [@Koleck2024], which provides the conceptual and methodological foundation for scoring SDOH constructs within the *All of Us* data ecosystem.
+The guide details the origin and purpose of each construct, specifies validated source instruments (e.g., Everyday Discrimination Scale, Perceived Stress Scale), defines item inclusion and reverse-coding logic, and outlines the computation of both subscale and composite scores. `AOUSDOHtools` translates these specifications into executable R functions that enable consistent, transparent, and reproducible SDOH scoring within the secure *All of Us* Researcher Workbench.
+By automating data cleaning, recoding, and variable construction, `AOUSDOHtools` promotes reproducibility, reduces coding burden, and makes complex survey constructs more accessible for health equity research, thereby accelerating scalable, population-level analyses within the *All of Us* program.

 ![Overview of `AOUSDOHtools` functions linked to Social Determinant of Health constructs [@Koleck2024].
 Created with R packages `DiagrammeR`, `DiagrammeRsvg`, and `rsvg` [@DiagrammeR2024; @DiagrammeRsvg2016; @rsvg2025].](figures/Functions_Map.png){width="800"}